About

 b.
 1986, HK.

-A mixed-media artist and experimental ceramicist, Kathleen Shellrude lives and creates on Treaty 1 Territory (Winnipeg).
-Her artistic career began after a lengthy hospitalization in 2015 which prompted her to use art as a means of processing issues related to a personal history marked by disability, mental illness homelessness, and addiction.
+A mixed media artist and experimental ceramicist, Kathleen Shellrude is based on Treaty 1 Territory (Winnipeg).
+Her artistic career began after a lengthy hospitalization in 2015, which prompted her to use art as a means of processing issues related to a personal history marked by disability, mental illness, homelessness, and addiction.
+After a residency at Art Beat in 2017 she has had 9 solo shows and countless group exhibitions.

-Her artwork can be found online and in-person at Tara Davis Boutique, Radiance Gifts, and UpBeat Artworks.
+Her artwork can be found online and in person, at Tara Davis Boutique and UpBeat.

 Curriculum Vitae